 Full orchestra commission from The Midwest Clinic (Chicago) to commemorate the Midwest Clinic’s 75th Anniversary.
-The world premiere of this new piece will occur at the 2021 Midwest Clinic.
+The world premiere of Diamond Jubilee will occur at the 2021 Midwest Clinic.

 All pieces are published by Musica Propria, Inc. and available for purchase directly from Musica Propria, Inc. or from all other major sheet music retailers.